 When comparing the 260 Remington to the 6.5 PRC, several factors come into play:

 Ballistics: The 6.5 PRC generally offers higher muzzle velocities, more energy, and flatter trajectories compared to the 260 Remington.
-But you should keep in mind that with the right bullet, you can get very similar performance from the 260 Remington.
+But you should keep in mind that with the right bullet, you can get a very similar performance from the 260 Remington.

 Recoil: While both cartridges produce manageable recoil, the 260 Remington typically has slightly less felt recoil than the 6.5 PRC due to its smaller case capacity.
 This makes it an ideal cartridge for smaller framed shooters.